 Canada - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-The government has endeavoured to encourage market competition by ensuring that blocks of spectrum have been reserved for new entrants, while blocking deals which would have concentrated spectrum either regionally or nationally among the main network operators.
-An auction of 70MHz within the 600MHz band is anticipated in 2019, with 30MHz expected to be reserved for smaller operators with a low market share.
+The government has endeavoured to encourage market competition by ensuring that blocks of spectrum have been reserved for new entrants, while preventing deals among operators which would have concentrated spectrum either regionally or nationally.
+An auction of 70MHz within the 600MHz band is anticipated in 2019, with 30MHz to be reserved for smaller operators.

 This report assesses the market voice and data market, including recent developments in technologies and operator strategies.

 Government sets up $400 million public-private partnership to exploit benefits of 5G;